 You respect the obligation of staff to maintain student and family privacy.
-You are respectful in your conversations at home about school staff.
-We will ensure positive behaviours are role modelled for all students.
+You are respectful in your conversations at home about school staff. •

 Differentiated and Explicit Teaching

 Mareeba State School is a disciplined school environment that provides differentiated teaching to respond to the learning needs of all students.
 This involves teaching expected behaviours and providing opportunities for students to practise these behaviours.
 Teachers reinforce expected behaviours, provide feedback and correction, and opportunities for practise.